-Board activities are in support of the vision and principles identified in the Department of Agriculture's 10-year plan, Homegrown Success.
+Board activities support prosperous businesses in rural areas in line with the vision and principles identified in the Department of Agriculture's 10-year plan, Homegrown Success.
 Stable access to loan financing at reasonable rates improves sustainability during fluctuations in economic and market conditions.
 Throughout the lending decision-making itself, board staff use their experience to influence client plans for favorable results.

 The board is committed to collaboration with other service providers and lenders when this will improve services available to clients.